 - 14.4.1 The link assurance signal is a means to provide end-to-end confirmation between users that a voice communication link remains intact.
 This facility is required principally for the safe conduct of pushing manoeuvres to assure continuing availability of the radio channel while a shunting worker is guiding a train driver.
-(I) - 14.4.2 The link assurance signal shall consist of an intermittent audio tone (between 800 and 850Hz).
-The tone shall be of one second duration, followed by an interval of two seconds.
+(I) - 14.4.2 The link assurance signal shall consist of an intermittent audio tone.
 (M) - 14.4.3 In order to fulfil the requirements of some railways, it should be possible to provide an alternative means of link assurance indication.
 (O) - 14.4.4 This means will consist of an additional safety device (external to the radio system) interposed between the Cab radio and the loudspeaker with the purpose of muting the continuous link assurance signal for the driver's convenience.
 In this case, the safety device will alert the driver only if the link assurance signal has failed or if it is cancelled.
-(I) - 14.4.4i Operational radios used for shunting shall be able to be switched between the following two operating modes by a maintenance function: (M) - Mode A: the link assurance signal shall be interrupted, but not cancelled, when the initiator of the link assurance signal presses the PTT to speak.

-- Mode B: the link assurance signal shall not be interrupted when the initiator of the link assurance signal presses the PTT to speak. - 14.4.5 The link assurance signal shall be deactivated upon receipt of a shunting emergency call.
-(M) - 14.4.6 All members of the shunting group, other than the initiator of the link assurance signal, shall be unable to speak during the transmission of the link assurance signal.
-However, they shall be able to initiate a shunting emergency call at any time.
+(I) - 14.4.4i Deleted. - 14.4.5 The link assurance signal shall be deactivated upon receipt of a shunting emergency call.
+(M) - 14.4.6 The initiator of the link assurance signal shall be able to speak during the transmission of the link assurance signal.
+(M) - 14.4.7 All members of the shunting group shall be able to initiate a shunting emergency call at any time.
 (M)